polcak/jsrestrictor/website/content/pages/faq.md

 ### Browser fingerprinting

-#### What is the white lies approach to protect from fingerprinters?
+#### What is the little lies approach to protect from fingerprinters?

 Please see [the blog post](/farbling/).

-#### What is the difference between the white lies approach to protect from fingerprinters and farbling?
+#### What is the difference between the little lies and white lies approach to protect from fingerprinters and farbling?

 None.
-Both refer to the same technique [that is explained in another question](#what-is-the-white-lies-approach-to-protect-from-fingerprinters).
+All refer to the same technique [that is explained in another question](#what-is-the-little-lies-approach-to-protect-from-fingerprinters).

 #### What JShelter configuration should I pick?